DeJuan Blair: 2007–08

 Blair became the starter during his freshman year at the University of Pittsburgh.
 He made the All-American Freshman team, helping the Panthers win the Big East Conference tournament and securing a fourth seed in the NCAA tournament.
 The Panthers won their first-round game against Oral Roberts, but lost in the second round to fifth-seeded Michigan State.
 Blair was named the Big East Co-Rookie of the Year, earned All-Big East honorable mention honors, and was named the Big East Rookie of the Week three times.
 He also set Pitt freshman school records for most starts (36), rebounds (337), and field goals made (168), and became the first freshman in Pitt history to finish with 400+ points and 300+ rebounds.

 2008–09

-In the 2008–09 season, Blair helped Pittsburgh earn a number one seed in the NCAA tournament.
+In the 2008–09 season, Blair averaged 15.7 points and 12.3 rebounds per game, helping Pittsburgh earn a number one seed in the NCAA tournament.
 Blair and Connecticut center Hasheem Thabeet shared co-Big East Player of the Year honors for the 2008–09 season.
 He was a consensus first-team All-American selection by the Associated Press, USBWA and The Sporting News.
 He also made the NABC's second team and finished tied for second with Tyler Hansborough (two votes each) for the 2009 Associated Press College Basketball Player of the Year, an award which was won by the eventual first overall pick in the 2009 NBA draft, Blake Griffin (66 votes).

 In April 2009, Blair declared for the NBA draft, forgoing his final two years of college eligibility.